 CTU–UGent bilateral Joint Doctoral Programme in High-Temperature Plasma Physics and Thermonuclear Fusion

-Application is now open!
-The application deadline is April 30, 2024.
+Application is presently closed.
+The next application deadline is expected in December 2024.

 Start your application here